myramade/alien-attack-game/README.md

 Then I create a handful of grpahics I would use a Sprites for the game.
 Sprites are just characters create a new canvas sized to 250 x 250 px.
 I then searched for the graphics I needed, putting one graphic per page.
 Then I downloaded the graphics as transparent background PNG files.
 You can [access the graphics here](https://www.canva.com/design/DAFFax_buEg/qVPvRRrkB8LysuwJhCb8Jw/view?utm_content=DAFFax_buEg&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 ![spaceman+ship](https://user-images.githubusercontent.com/28787937/177616538-0be6afd7-d0c9-4b59-b7a8-c41a684d4a2f.png)

+## AUDIO
+I wanted to add some audio to the game to provide a storyline and create a scene where the initial conflict begins.
+I used the Astronaut Voice app which coast $2.99 on iOS.
+I grabs some IMDB quotes from the movie Gravity and used that the create a script for the recording.

+***"Matt Kowalski: Explorer's been hit.
+Explorer do you read?
+Explorer, over, Explorer?
+Astronaut is off structure.
+Dr Stone is off structure.
+Dr. Stone detach!
+You must detach!

+***Ryan Stone: [Still attached] No!
+No!

+***Matt Kowalski: If you don't detach that arm's gonna carry you too far!
+Listen to my voice!
+You need to focus!
+I'm losing visual of you.
+In a few seconds I won't be able to track you.
+You need to detach.
+I can't see you any more.
+Do it now!"

+I recorded the audio and then shared it directly from the app, it creates an m4v file which I can't use in Scratch.
+I had to edit the audio using Audacity (a free audio editing tool) to convert the audio and export as an mp3.